ceq2000/TriviaGame/README.md

 ## Description of Application
 - - -

 This trivia game is a timed nutrition trivia questionnaire, where a user has to answer a set of 10 questions in less than 3:00 minutes.
 The user can only choose one answer per question.
 The game ends, if the 3:00 minute timer runs out or when the user has clicked on a radio button on each of the 10 game questions.
 At the end of the game, the user will see a summary of the given answers against the correct answers.
 The correct answers will be displayed with a green border around the selected answer while the wrong answers will display a red border around the selected answer.
+The user must make an answer selection to move to the next question.

 ## Javascript File
 - - -